nsbajaj/BTS630_Project/README.md

 ## System Description (Scope Changes)

 The program scope has changed and we are now down scaling the scope from marketplace to a mere store program (this changes scopes on the database as well).
 This is now a cellphone store.
+We are only going to sell different types of cell phones from different companies such as Apple, Samsung, Google, etc.
 - We will be reducing our categories and sub categories.
 - There are only two types of user from now on: 1) Admin 2) Customer